-El Encanto Estates is a beautiful historic neighborhood located in midtown Tucson.
-When it was established in 1928, the area of Broadway, 5th St., Country Club, and Palo Verde was on the far east side of Tucson and took advantage of the close proximity to the El Conquistador Hotel (which was torn down in the 1960s to make way for the now defunct El Con Mall).
-As the population grew through the years, this area is now in the heart of Tucson, which makes it a convenient location to the University of Arizona, downtown Tucson, shopping, and restaurants.
+When El Encanto was established in 1928, the area of Country Club Road between Broadway Boulevard and 5th Street was on the far east side of Tucson, just outside city limits.
+El Encanto Estates took advantage of the close proximity to the El Conquistador Hotel, a newly built upscale resort.
+Unfortunately, the hotel was torn down in the 1960s to make way for the El Con Mall.
+As the Tucson population grew through the years, the El Encanto area is now in the heart of town, making it a convenient location to the University of Arizona, downtown Tucson, shopping, and restaurants.

 Homes for sale in El Encanto Estates Historic District

 A Brief History of El Encanto

 The land that El Encanto Estates occupies was first homesteaded in 1907 by Henry J. Blaise.
 Blaise was a cattle rancher and miner, born in Ohio in 1861.
 In 1910 the land was seized from Blaise due to $466.30 of debt owed to Albert Steinfeld.
 The land was sold a few more times before development started on El Encanto Estates in 1928.
 The developers were lawyer William Guerin Jr., Leroy James, and land speculator William Powhatan.

 The street names were chosen in a contest which requested Spanish names and their English translations.
 600 entries were submitted and the winners were awarded $5 per winning entry.
 Some of the winning names were: Calle Resplandor (Splendor Street), Calle Belleza (Beauty Street), Calle de Amistad (Friendship Street), Calle Portal (Entrance Street), and Calle Mirasol (Sunny View Street).